 We thoroughly investigate all potentially fraudulent or misleading applications we are made aware of and welcome information from schools and the public.
-For the 2019/20 academic year one home address claimed by the parent carer was not used to allocate the school place, and one school place was withdrawn as a result of information received about potentially fraudulent or misleading home addresses.

 If you know or suspect that someone is trying to or has gained a school place fraudulently please let us know.
 You can send us this information anonymously if you prefer and rest assured that your details will remain completely confidential.